konstantintzt/Image-Editor/README.md

  - Color to transparency
  - Add text
  - Color picker
+ - Drawing

 ## Updates
-Update 0.3 will focus on implementing drawing.
-For v0.4, error handling and GUI stabilization are scheduled.
+Updates 0.3x will focus on implementing drawing.
+For v0.4x, error handling and GUI stabilization are scheduled.
 Stay tuned!